Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Unorthodox

-In Germany, Etsy makes new pals with college students at a music faculty and auditions to be part of the college herself, whereas she is pursued by her husband who travels to Berlin together with his cousin to try to observe her down, as ordered by the rabbi.
+In Germany, Etsy makes new mates with college students at a music college and auditions to be part of the college herself, whereas she is pursued by her husband who travels to Berlin along with his cousin to try to observe her down, as ordered by the rabbi.

 Watch on Netflix